jassuwu/college9/20XW91 - COMPUTER VISION AND IMAGE ANALYSIS/CA1Information.md

-﻿
-# 16AUG2024 Internal Test I Revision Class
+﻿# 16AUG2024 CA Test I Infomation Class

 ## Unit I

 ### Image Digitization

-- **What are the steps to convert to a Digital Image? / How to do Image Digitization?**
+- **Steps to Convert to a Digital Image / How to Do Image Digitization:**

-  Image digitization is a three-step process:
+  Image digitization involves three main steps:

-  1. **Sampling**:
+  1. **Sampling**
-     - Denoted as $fs(x, y)$.
+     - Denoted as `fs(x, y)`.
-     - Involves taking specific instances of the signal.
+     - This involves taking discrete samples of the signal.
-     - It is crucial to choose the appropriate sampling frequency to avoid **Aliasing**.
+     - It’s important to choose the right sampling frequency to avoid **Aliasing**.

-  2. **Quantization**:
+  2. **Quantization**
-     - Mapping a large set of values to a smaller set.
+     - This maps a large set of values to a smaller set.
-     - This is a non-linear and irreversible process.
+     - It’s a non-linear and irreversible process.
-     - Can be scalar or vector.
+     - Quantization can be scalar or vector.
-     - Irreversible because it's a many-to-one mapping, leading to loss of uniqueness.
+     - It’s irreversible due to many-to-one mapping, leading to a loss of uniqueness.

-  3. **Encoding**:
+  3. **Encoding**
-     - Conversion of quantized values into a digital form.
+     - Converts quantized values into a digital form.
-     - Involves fixed or variable length encoding.
+     - Involves either fixed or variable length encoding.

 - **Example Problem:**

-  For $signal$ defined as $2 \cos(2 \pi (4x + 6y))$, with $\Delta x = 0.2$ and $\Delta y = 0.4$, find the reconstructed signal.
-(Refer to similar solved problems in class.)
+  For a function defined as `g/n = 2 * cos(2 * pi * (4x + 6y))`, with `Δx = 0.2` and `Δy = 0.4`, find the reconstructed signal.
+(Refer to similar problems solved in class.)

 ### Distance Measures (mostly for 2 marks)

 - **Euclidean Distance**
 - **Chessboard Distance**
 - **City-Block Distance**

 ### Adjacency of Pixels

 - **4-Adjacency**
 - **8-Adjacency**
 - **m-Adjacency**